Mashqita

 Mashqita (مشقيتا) is a town in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
 Nearby localities include Ayn al-Bayda, Al-Shamiyah and Burj Islam to the west, al-Bahluliyah to the east and Mushayrafet al-Samouk to the southwest.
 According to the Syria Central Bureau of Statistics, Mashqita had a population of 2,376 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Syrian Civil War

+At the start of the 2014 Latakia offensive, the residents fled towards the city of Latakia for safety.